PixarAnimationStudios/OpenUSD-proposals/proposals/transcoding_invalid_identifiers/README.md

 As the Bootstring implementation is reversible, we can add now a function to reverse the transcoding (i.e. decode).
 For a proposed API we expect to have three functions:

-* `std::string SdfBoostringEncodeAsciiIdentifier(const std::string&)`
+* `std::optional<std::string> SdfBoostringEncodeAsciiIdentifier(const std::string&)`
   * Transform any valid UTF-8 string into a valid OpenUSD identifier using the character set `[A-Za-z0-9_]`.
   Mostly used for  backwards compatibility (OpenUSD less than 24.03).
-Invalid UTF-8 strings (i.e. strings with invalid UTF-8 code points) will return an empty string, we rely on `TfUtf8CodePoint` for the implementation.
+Invalid UTF-8 strings (i.e. strings with invalid UTF-8 code points) will return no value, we rely on `TfUtf8CodePoint` for the implementation.

-* `std::string SdfBoostringEncodeIdentifier(const std::string&)`
+* `std::optional<std::string> SdfBoostringEncodeIdentifier(const std::string&)`
   + Transform any valid UTF-8 string into a valid OpenUSD XID identifier.
 Mostly used for OpenUSD 24.03 and higher.
-  Invalid UTF-8 strings (i.e. strings with invalid UTF-8 code points) will return an empty string, we rely on `TfUtf8CodePoint` for the implementation.
+  Invalid UTF-8 strings (i.e. strings with invalid UTF-8 code points) will return no value, we rely on `TfUtf8CodePoint` for the implementation.

-* `std::string SdfBootstringDecodeIdentifier(const std::string&)`
+* `std::optional<std::string> SdfBootstringDecodeIdentifier(const std::string&)`
   * Transform the results of either `SdfBoostringEncodeAsciiIdentifier` or `SdfBoostringEncodeIdentifier` into the original valid UTF-8 string.
-Decoding invalid encoded identifiers will return the original string.
+Decoding invalid encoded identifiers will return no value.

 # Proposed algorithm